 "Action stations, action stations.
 Set condition one throughout the ship.
 This is not a drill.
 Repeat, action stations, action stations.
 Set condition one throughout the ship.
 This is not a drill.
 Repeat, action stations, action stations."

-Tigh immediately pulled his jacket on and exited his room, immediately noticing crew members around him already rushing to their posts.
-He needed to reach the CIC and see what was really going on.
+Tigh immediately pulled his jacket on and exited his room, immediately noticing crew members already rushing to their posts.
+He needed to reach the CIC and see what was going on.

-"Sounds like it to me," Cally replied, as well not certain what was going on.
+"Sounds like it to me," Cally replied, as well not sure what was going on.

 "All right people, let's go.
 Let's get to the hangar bay and get it ready for possible incoming," the Chief ordered.